 In fact, section 1 of the Charter provides that the rights and freedoms guaranteed by the Charter are subject to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society.
 Therefore, if a violation – by the government or other institution – of the Charter takes place, the courts have to decide whether this violation has a rationale.
 In order to do so, the courts have to look into the objectives and actions of the government or other institution against the interests of the individual who is claiming the violation.
 Under section 52 of the Constitution, a law may be found to be unconstitutional and declared invalid, or may be found to be constitutional, and a person’s Charter right may therefore be restricted by it (Julian Walker at p 3).

-“In Canada, freedom of expression is fundamental but not absolute, particularly when there are legitimate pressing and substantial concerns that may justify its inhibition.”
 The incorporation of section 1 in the Charter proves that freedom of expression, which is a basic right, may be limited when its exercise causes harm to the public interest or the rights of others.